neelabhsinha/vlm-selection-tasks-domains-knowledge-type/README.md

-# Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types
+# Guiding Vision-Language Model Selection for Visual Question-Answering with VQA360 Dataset and GoEval Metric

 ## Overview